 The Taking Of Pelham One Two Three (1974)

 What can I say?
 It's one of the best crime action thrillers of all time innit?
+This is another 70s masterpiece.
 Four men in disguises high-jack a subway train in New York city.
 Then hold a carriage of nineteen passengers hostage for a ransom of a million bucks.
 Mister Blue (Robert Shaw) the criminal kingpin is in radio contact with the head of transit police Lieutenant Garber (Walter Matthau).
 The clock is ticking though as they have only an hour to deliver the cash before hostages start getting killed.
-The tension created here is palpable.
-This is another 70s masterpiece.
-Sometimes it's very funny but the situation feels pretty real and something that could totally happen.
+The tension created here is palpable and you are kept guessing right up until the end.
+Sometimes it's very funny but the situation feels pretty real like something that could totally happen.
 Matthau is brilliant as the Lt Garber.
 David Shire provides an exquisite score.

 After watching Taking of Pelham...
 A Walter Matthau fest was in order and you can't go past this very clever and beautifully realised movie.
 This is probably top five Matthau.
 Miles Kendig (Walter Matthau) is a disillusioned CIA agent who decides to write a memoir exposing espionage secrets and particularly the incompetence of his old boss Myerson (Ned Beatty).
 A spectacular global game of cat and mouse ensues.
 Kendig travels the world shaking off Myerson and his cronies as they try to stop him publishing his exposé.
 Kendig is always one step ahead though making him pretty conceited.
 Will he be caught or remain at large?
 If you've never seen this cold war comedy/thriller it's worth a look.
 Matthau's character treads a fine though you'll either find him irritatingly smug or hilariously arrogant.

-Fuck I haven't seen Dolemite for ages but there's a new biopic on Rudy Ray Moore that got me in the mood.
+Fuck I haven't seen Dolemite in a long time but there's a new biopic on Rudy Ray Moore coming soon to Netflix that got me in the mood.
 Celebrity biopics are pretty much all same aren't they?
-So I can't say I'm too excited about that but it was a treat to revisit Dolemite's rough around the edges first cinematic outing from 1975.
-Dolemite is the chunky ladies man/pimp who was framed by his enemy Willie Green who is working for Mayor Daley.
-He was found with stolen furs, firearms and drugs because they were planted by his enemies and ended up in prison with a 20 years sentence.
-He gets an early release though so he can help can capture the goons who framed him and clean up the neighbourhood.
-His first order of business upon release from gaol is to get changed in the street back into his pimp-alicious threads, now that is a man with the right priorities!
-Oh boy, we get some stunning stuff such Dolemite's blue proto-rap performance poetry, a harem of Kung Fu hookers, the hamburger guy with the world's funkiest drug walk, dodgy politicians, a black separatist sex fiend Reverend, crazy sexy time with Dolemite, supreme 70s fashion, shoot outs, cool cars, the funkiest soundtrack, wild dancing, incredible 70s dialogue, an amazing bit of violence where Dolemite breaks through Willie's skin with a karate punch revealing his insides and much more.
+So I can't say I'm too excited about that but it was a treat to revisit Dolemite's rough and ready first cinematic outing from 1975.
+Dolemite is the chunky ladies man/pimp who was found with stolen furs and half a million dollars worth of narcotics because they were planted by his enemies.
+He ended up in prison with a 20 years sentence.
+Two years later he gets an early release though so he can help can capture Willie Green (D'Urville Martin) and the rest of the goons who framed him.
+His first order of business upon release from gaol is to get changed, in the street just outside the prison gates, back into his pimp-alicious threads.
+Now that is a man with the right priorities!
+Oh boy, we get served up some stunning stuff in this movie such as Dolemite's blue proto-rap performance poetry, a harem of Kung Fu hookers, the hamburger pimp (Vanius Rackstraw) with the world's funkiest drug walk, a dodgy mayor, a black separatist sex fiend Reverend Gibbs (West Gale), crazy sexy time with Dolemite, outlandish 70s fashion, shoot outs, cool cars, a great funk soundtrack, wild dancing, incredible 70s jive talk, an amazing bit of violence where Dolemite breaks through his arch enemy Willie's skin with a karate chop revealing his insides and much more.
 This is an amazing example of what can be done in DIY film making with kinetic energy, a bit of self belief, raw talent and hell of a lot of charisma.

 Friday Foster (1975)